Thermogalvanic cell: Types

 Different thermogalvanic cells have been constructed attending to their uses and properties.
 Usually they are classified according to the electrolyte employed in each specific type of cell.

 Aqueous electrolytes

-In these cells the electrolyte between the electrodes is a water solution of some salt or hydrophylic compound.
+In these cells the electrolyte between the electrodes is a water solution of some salt or hydrophilic compound.
 An essential property of these compounds is that they must be able to undergo redox reactions in order to shuttle electrons from one electrode to the other during the cell operation.

 Non-aqueous electrolytes

 The electrolyte is a solution of some other solvent different from water.
 Solvents like methanol, acetone, dimethyl sulphoxide and dimethyl formamide have been successfully employed in thermogalvanic cells running on copper sulfate.

 Molten salts

 In this type of thermocell the electrolyte is some kind of salt with a relatively low melting point.
 Their use solves two problems.
 On one hand the temperature range of the cell is much larger.
 This is an advantage as these cells produce more power the larger the difference between the hot and cold sides.
 On the other hand, the liquid salt directly provides the anions and cations necessary for sustainment of a current through the cell.
 Therefore, no additional current-carrying compounds are necessary as the melted salt is the electrolyte itself.
 Typical hot source temperatures are between 600–900 K, but can get as high as 1730 K. Cold sink temperatures are in the 400–500 K range.